Miloshinjo/covid19-info-portal/README.md

 Frontend stack is next.js and tailwindcss.

 Feel free to contribute and make PRs if you can improve or add some features.
 I keep the full discretion to refuse any PR I don't think suits the site.
 Translations to any other languages are more then welcome.

+## If you want to add a translation

+There is a `locales` folder, create a new folder inside of with your language code.
+Then just copy from `en.json` and translate and create a PR.